 The last couple of weeks at REEF have been filled with a lot of diving, volunteer days, and preparation for our Lionfish Derby Series beginning in July.

 Last Thursday, I had the opportunity to volunteer at Biscayne National Park with their sea turtle nest monitoring efforts.
 After an hour drive north to the park, I met Kelsy and Tina – both University of Miami students leading the project for the day.
-After I arrived, I al1437590428413so found out that Pike, the Our-World Underwater National Park Service intern, was going to be with us for the day!
+After I arrived, I also found out that Pike, the Our-World Underwater National Park Service intern, was going to be with us for the day!
 It was great to meet Pike and hear about his adventures while traveling.
 We loaded up into one of the National Park Service boats and took off across the bay to walk along the beaches in search of sea turtle nests.

 Either Kelsy or Tina would drive the boat up to the shoreline until the water was about waist-deep.
 At this point, whoever was going to walk the beach jumps into the water and wades up to the beach.
 The beaches varied in both length and composition.
 Most of the time, you had to wade through murky water filled with sargassum or other seaweeds to get to the shore.
 Dive booties were a must!
 Once on the shore, you start looking for the signs of a sea turtle nest: flipper indentations in the sand, an area where she laid her eggs, and then an exit route back to the water.
 I don’t have much experience with sea turtle nests, so I relied on Kelsy and Tina to point these out to me.
 Once finished walking the beach, you would simply wade back to the boat and hop back onboard!